dmlc/experimental-lda/README.md

      scripts/lda_runner.sh
    ```

    Inside the `lda_runner.sh` all the parameters e.g. number of topics, hyperparameters of the LDA, number of threads etc. can be specified.
 By default the outputs are stored under `out/`.
+Also you can specify which inference algorithm of LDA you want to run:
+   1. `simpleLDA`: Plain vanilla Gibbs sampling
+   2. `sparseLDA`: Sparse LDA of Yao09
+   3. `aliasLDA`: Alias LDA
+   4. `FTreeLDA`: F++LDA
+   5. `lightLDA`: light LDA of Yuan14